wajra/bsb-shift-drivers/README.md

-# Repository for Bandara, Pinsky, Curchitser (2023)
+# Repository for Bandara, Curchitser, Pinsky (2023)

 This repository contains the code necessary for running the calculations, species distribution models, and visualizations in the associated publication.